 We're the College of Science.

-Our core departments are Biology, Chemistry, Math, and Physics.
-We're also home to a variety of research centers & labs.
+Our core departments are Biology, Chemistry, Data Analytics & Statistics, Math, and Physics.
+We're also home to many state-of-the-art research centers, labs, and facilities.

 The College of Science Advising Center supports undergraduate students as they navigate their academic careers.
 Schedule your advising appointment today!